Michael Polenske: A second career in Napa Valley

 Polenske purchased a 10-acre Merlot vineyard in 2003 in the Oak Knoll District of Napa Valley.
 Polenske hired a winemaker and began producing wines under the Blackbird Vineyards label, inspired by the right-bank-style wines of Bordeaux, France.

 In 2008, Polenske started renovating a 1904 farmhouse in Yountville, California.
 The farmhouse, which is listed on the National Register of Historic Places, would open as Ma(i)sonry Napa Valley, an art gallery and tasting room.
 The following year, in 2009, Polenske purchased I. Wolk Gallery in St. Helena, California.
 Followed by sculpture gardens at Napa Valley's Auberge du Soleil, Sonoma's MacArthur Place, and Calistoga's Solage.
 Polenske is also a founding member of The Napa Valley Reserve, and a founding board member of Festival Del Sole.

 Work outside of wine country

 Polenske serves on the board of the Russian National Orchestra.
-He was a board member for the San Francisco Ballet and the San Francisco Opera's junior committees.
 In 2006, he became an investor in the New York City Soho House.
 He has also invested in San Francisco restaurants Boulettes Larder and Terzo.
 He has also owned an antique store in San Francisco.
 Polenske is an art collector, with a collection of contemporary art, including works by David Park, Squeak Carnwath, and Manuel Neri.